hanami/guides/content/v2.0/actions/parameters.md

 end
 ```

-Importantly, now that our params block is doing more than just type coercion, we need to explicitly check for and handle our parameters being invalid.
+Importantly, now that our params schema is doing more than just type coercion, we need to explicitly check for and handle our parameters being invalid.

 The `#valid?` method on the params allows the action to check the parameters in order halt and return a `422 Unprocessable` response.